feibyte/lighthouse-auto-fix/README.md

 ```

 ## Supported Optimization
+This repo aims to optimize website based on lighthouse.
 Not all audit items are able to fix by automated tool.
 Here's the list what we manage to fix [Supported Items](/docs/supported-audit-items.md)